Debiased Kernel Estimation of Spot Volatility in the Presence of Infinite Variation Jumps: Introduction

+For $Y>20/11$, we establish CLTs with suboptimal convergence rates.
+In practice, the jump activity index $Y$ would first need to be estimated in order to determine the appropriate regime and tuning choices.
+Further debiasing steps may extend the rate-optimal range beyond $Y<20/11$, but we leave this direction for future work.

-In this work, we push this efficiency boundary substantially forward by introducing appropriately debiased versions of the estimator \eqref{KrnlSpotVolThrholded}.
-First, by exploiting high-order expansions of the truncated moments of $\Delta_i X$, rather than relying on the coarser two-step framework \eqref{M1aTCLT}-\eqref{M1bTCLT}, which does not explicitly account for higher-order bias, we show the estimator \eqref{KrnlSpotVolThrholded} actually achieves rate-optimality for any $Y\leq{}3/2$ (namely, $n^{1/4}(\hat\sigma_\tau^2-\sigma_\tau^2)\stackrel{\mathcal{D}}{\longrightarrow}\mathcal{N}(0,V_\sigma)$) under standard assumptions and without additional adjustment.
-Second, by introducing debiasing steps similar to those in \cite{Jacod2014,BONIECE2024}, we construct fully efficient estimators that cover the range $0<Y<20/11$.
-This extension is practically relevant, as empirical studies indicate that values of $Y$ are typically between $1.5$ and $1.8$ for liquid stocks (see \cite{BONIECE2024} for a brief supporting empirical analysis and further references).
-Our method stands in sharp contrast to the results in \cite{LIU2018}, offering rate-optimal estimators over a wider range of $Y$, broader applicability through more flexible model assumptions, reduced asymptotic variances enabled by the use of unbounded kernels, and simpler estimators that are easier to implement.
+Compared with existing methods, our method offers rate-optimal estimators over a wider range of $Y$, broader applicability through more flexible model assumptions, reduced asymptotic variances enabled by the use of unbounded kernels, and simpler estimators that are easier to implement.
 To validate our results, we perform a comprehensive simulation study and find that our methods significantly outperform those of \cite{LIU2018} in terms of both bias and variance over finite samples.
-Our findings further demonstrate that the advantages of kernels with unbounded support extend to the debiasing framework developed here, providing substantial improvements over widely-used uniform kernels, which are often the default choice in practice, especially in inference problems that require estimation of spot volatility as a preliminary step.
+Our findings further demonstrate that the advantages of kernels with unbounded support extend to the debiasing framework developed here, yielding improvements over the widely used uniform kernels that often appear in applications where spot volatility is estimated as a preliminary step, including jump testing, jump detection, and estimation of volatility functionals of the form $\int_0^T g(\sigma^2_s)ds$ (see, e.g., \cite{jacod2012discretization}, \cite{LiXiu:2016}, \cite{Alvarez et al}, \cite{jacod2013quarticity}, \cite{PalmesWoerner}\footnote{The latter actually uses a localized Bipower estimator using uniform weights or kernels.})

 The paper is organized as follows.
 Section \ref{Sect2} introduces the setting, assumptions, and preliminary results.
-Section \ref{SectMainResults} presents the main results and their proofs.
+Section \ref{SectMainResults} presents the main results.
 Section \ref{SectionSimul} contains simulations assessing the performance of our estimators.
+The proofs of the main results are deferred to Appendix \ref{MainPrfsa}.
 Some additional technical proofs are collected in Appendix \ref{ApTechPrfs}.